-Virginia Elizabeth "Geena" Davis (born January 21, 1956) is an American actress, film producer, writer, former fashion model, and a women's Olympics archery team semi-finalist who most people may not realize began her rise to fame with Victoria's Secret.
+Virginia Elizabeth "Geena" Davis (born January 21, 1956) is an Oscar-winning American actress, film producer, writer, former model, and a women's Olympics archery team semi-finalist.

-Geena went to the audition and did fine, but when she got a callback, she was in Paris walking the runway.
+Geena went to the audition and did fine.
+The casting director liked her, but when Geena got a callback, she was in Paris walking the runway.

 "My good fortune at that moment was that I had been in the Victoria's Secret catalog," Davis says.
 "So they sent over the catalog with these perfectly lit, airbrushed, wind-blowing-in-your-hair photos."

-Geena snagged the part of April in "Tootsie," but that was only the beginning.
+Geena thereby snagged the part of April in "Tootsie," but that was only the beginning.

 "At that time, the big models like Christie Brinkley and Lauren Hutton were getting parts in movies.
 I thought, 'Oh, well, all I have to do is become a successful model and then maybe I'll get hired for movies,' " she says, laughing at her idea that becoming a supermodel would be a breeze.